This story was originally published in July 2019.

-- A striped bass must be 28 inches or longer to keep.
+- A striped bass must be equal to or greater than 28 inches and less than 35 inches to keep.
 An angler can only keep and possess one fish a day.

 - It’s not lawful to use more than two barbed or barbless treble hooks on any artificial lure or fly while fishing for striped bass in territorial waters.